The ABCs of Federal Employee Complaints: Understanding Distinctions Amongst the OSC, MSPB, and EEO

 - Provide advice on employment, examinations, staffing, retirement and benefits.
 That responsibility belongs to the Office of Personnel Management (OPM).

 - Investigate allegations of activities prohibited by civil service laws, rules or regulations.
 That responsibility belongs to the Office of Special Counsel (OSC).

 - Hear or decide claims of whistleblowing reprisal filed by employees of, or applicants for employment with, the Federal Bureau of Investigation (FBI).
-That responsibility belongs to the U.S. Department of Justice, Office of Attorney Recruitment and Management (OARM).
+That responsibility belongs to the U.S. Department of Justice, Office of Lawyer Recruitment and Management (OARM).